fstrahij/Pokemon-Game/README.md

 # Pokemon-game-prolog
-  Project on college *Faculty of organisation and informatics in Varaždin* on curse *Logical Programming*.
+  Project on college *Faculty of Organization and Informatics in Varaždin* on course *Logical Programming*.

 # Requirements: